Ann Margaret

 That night was a turning point for him.
 He walked a little straighter, and for the first time in years, was proud to be a Vet.
 I'll never forget Ann Margaret for her graciousness and how much that small act of kindness meant to my husband.

-57 Cents Abortion Ann Margaret The Baseball Game Big Wheel Brick Cab Ride
+Ann Margaret A Baby's Hug The Baseball Game Big Wheel Bin Laden Warning Bird Brick

-Call From God Chalk Checking In The Cornfield Cracked Pot Cross Cute Kids
+Cab Ride Call From God Chalk Checking In Comet The Cornfield Cracked Pot

-Doll Drive Carefully Drunk Driving Flowers God's Email God's Letter to You God Says
+Drunk Driving Fence Man Flowers God's Boxes God's Email God's Letter to You God Says

 God's Smell Hate Anyone?
-Highway 109 Homeschooled How the Poor Live Hypocrites Ice Cream
+Highway 109 Homeschooled How the Poor Live iCarly Ice Cream

-Love Family Military Pay Miracle My Attorney No Time Nutshell Pickle Jar
+The Lord's Prayer Lotus Totus Love Family Military Pay Miracle My Attorney No Time

 Things God Won't Ask Things Not as They Seem Trouble Tree Twelve Days of Christmas Who God Used What Goes Around Who You Are